-One of the things I started doing while coaching at Svedala was incorporate more competitive servers vs. passers games.
+One of the things I started doing while coaching at Svedala (in Sweden) was incorporate more competitive servers vs. passers games.
 I discussed that in this log entry, Basically, I put the three primary passers (Libero plus the two OHs) out receiving against the rest of the team.
 Each server gets 2 serves.
 The goal of the passers was to average a pass rating of 2.0.

 For example, let’s say I have 7 servers.
 At 2 balls each, that’s 14 total serves.
 To average a 2.0 the passers need to collect a total of 28 passing points based on the rating of each pass.

-We played the game probably half a dozen times the first week I used it and the passers won all about one of them.
+We played the game probably half a dozen times the first week I used it and the passers won all but one of them.
 That struck me as unusual given that on the season our passing average is below 2.0 and our team is one of the best in the league at serving.

 Thinking about that, I realized what was happening.
 In my scoring I counted a missed serve as a 3-pass.
 In determining the match stats, though, missed serves are not counted.

 Should we count missed serves toward pass ratings?

 That led me to wonder a couple of things.